Course 1: Rust Language

 Setting up the environnement for using Rust

-This environment simply consists of having:
+This environment simply consists in having:

 As a summary: